GetTogetherComm/GetTogether/README.md

 They are included in the requirements.txt so they were installed already when you [installed dependencies](#install-dependecies-and-migrate-the-database).

-On the first commit after installing `pre-commit`, Black and iSort it will create a new environment, which may take a few minutes.
+On the first commit after doing `pre-commit install`, Black and iSort it will create a new environment, which may take a few minutes.
 This environment will be reused for all subsequent commits.

 ### Loading City data

-In order to make it easier to create Places and Teams without having to manually enter records for Country, SPR (State/Province/Region) and City, you can preload them using data files from <http://download.geonames.org/export/dump/>
+In order to make it easier to create Places and Teams without having to manually enter records for Country, SPR (State/Province/Region) and City, you can preload them using data files from <https://download.geonames.org/export/dump/>

 The provided `load_spr` and `load_cities` commands will only load data if the parent country (or SPR for cities) exists in the database.
 This lets you choose